Choose happiness and you'll start to regain control over your life

 "But you don't know my past..."

 No, I don't know your past, but we all have pasts and we've all suffered hurt and disappointment.
-But remaining a prisoner of our past is a conscious decision we make.
+But remaining a prisoner of your past is a conscious decision you make.

-Or, we can say, "That's it.
+Or, you can say, "That's it.
 That's enough.
 I'm not going to live this way any more.
 I'm going to do everything in my power to bring happiness into my life, starting today."

-That choice takes a lot of guts, but you can do it, if you ask God to help you.
+Choices like that take a lot of guts, but you can do similar things, if you ask God to help you.
 Something this big, this important, this difficult, requires the greatest power in the universe on your side.

 You can make the decision to choose happiness yourself, but to keep choosing it in every situation that comes up, you're going to need God's help.